sseller2/bn/stevenQuestions.md

 **CSS Specificity**

-At that point the JS is no longer needed and the affected JS lines should either be removed or, if possible, the entire script call can be removed from the DOM tree to improve browser performance.
-Note that to maintain best practices in my CSS above I have carried the selectors out to one level of specificity by including `nav` to indicate where target elements are contained, thereby avoiding conflicts with any other instances of a class of `navLink` that may lie outside of the `<nav>` element.At least one level of specificity is considered best practice and I also defined my selector as `a.navLink` rather than `.navLink` to indicate that the properties should only be applied to `<a>` elements of class `navLink` rather than any element with that class.
+After conversion to CSS rules the JS is no longer needed and the affected JS lines should either be removed or, if possible, the entire script call can be removed from the DOM tree to improve browser performance.
+Note that to maintain best practices in my CSS above I have carried the selectors out to one level of specificity by including `nav` to indicate where target elements are contained, thereby avoiding conflicts with any other instances of a class of `navLink` that may lie outside of the `<nav>` element.
+At least one level of specificity is considered best practice, while the example also defines the selector as `a.navLink` rather than `.navLink` to indicate that the properties should only be applied to `<a>` elements of class `navLink` rather than any element with that class.

 To understand the hierarchy of CSS selectors and learn more about specificity, Smashing Magazine has a good write up on specificity and selector precedence: